ritza-co/handbook/docs/how-to/project-specific-docs/bryntum/cross-posting.md

 ## Medium

-* We cross post articles after they have been published on the blog on Medium.
+* We cross-post articles after they have been published on the blog on Medium.
 * The Ritza.co services@ritza account has access to submit to the Bryntum publication, so get access to that account.
 * Create a new draft and copy from the markdown, one section at a time, as if you copy the entire thing, the code blocks will not always get the correct formatting
-* For each code block, add three backticks which creates a new code block in medium and copy the code from GitHub.
+* For each code block, add three backticks which create a new code block in medium, and copy the code from GitHub.
 You can use the 'copy code block' button for this

 ![](https://i.ritzastatic.com/images/d0d821d358f946b6ab110da5a99452a0/copy-code.png).

-* Still images should copy across automatically, but webm and mp4 files will not.
+* Still images should copy across automatically, but `webm` and `mp4` files will not.
 Save these locally and convert them to .gif, e.g. using https://cloudconvert.com/webm-to-gif.
-* Check that all links and images and code samples etc are as expected
+* Check that all links, images, and code snippets match the original.

 Submit the publication to Bryntum